 Is Oil Higher Or Lower When Cold?

 Oil is a non-renewable resource that comes from the ground.
 It is used to produce gasoline, diesel fuel, and other energy products.
-The price of oil is determined by the global market and can be affected by many factors, including weather.
+The global market determines oil prices and can be affected by many factors, including weather.

 In general, oil prices are lower when it is cold because demand for energy products decreases.
-This is due to a number of factors, including decreased travel and decreased industrial activity.
-However, there are also a number of factors that can lead to higher oil prices during periods of colder weather.
+This is due to several factors, including reduced travel and industrial activity.
+However, several factors can also lead to higher oil prices during colder weather.

-For example, if there is a decrease in supply due to production disruptions or geopolitical tensions, this can lead to an increase in prices.
+For example, if supply decreases due to production disruptions or geopolitical tensions, prices can rise.

 How To Check Dipstick & Engine Oil – EASY